-Panasonic is refreshing its kitchen appliance range with a new generation of space-saving air fryer microwaves, bread makers, and ice cream machines.
-Blending innovative engineering with a clear eye on how people actually cook, bake and eat at home, these new kitchen gadgets are designed to simplify life, rather than clutter the worktop.
+Panasonic is refreshing its kitchen appliance range with an enticing new generation of space-saving air fryer microwaves, bread makers, and ice cream machines.
+Blending innovative engineering with a clear eye on how people actually cook, bake and eat at home, these new kitchen gadgets are designed to simplify life, rather than clutter the worktop – and they’re packed with clever tech.

-Celebrating 60 years of microwave innovation, the brand’s updated Slimline range integrates air fryer technology across five models, combining microwave, grill, convection oven and air frying into a single compact unit.
+Celebrating 60 years of microwave innovation, the brand’s updated Slimline range for 2026 integrates air fryer functionality across five models, combining microwave, grill, convection oven and air frying into a single compact unit.

 It’s a clever response to changing kitchen habits.

-The Luxe Review had an exclusive look at the new appliances during a European product showcase in Munich, where the focus was as much on experience as engineering.
-Panasonic’s incoming dual-function bread and ice cream maker, which produced freshly made matcha-flavoured ice cream on site was a particular highlight.
+The Luxe Review had an exclusive look at the new appliances during a European product preview in Munich, where the focus was as much on experience as engineering.
+Panasonic’s incoming dual-function bread and ice cream maker, which produced freshly made matcha-flavoured ice cream on site, was a particular highlight!

 The brand’s updated Slimline range combine microwave, grill, convection oven and air frying into a single compact unit…